 What is green belt land?

 Green belts are a buffer between towns, and between town and countryside.
 The green belt designation is a planning tool and the aim of green belt policy is to prevent urban sprawl by keeping land permanently open; however, there is not necessarily a right of access there.
 There are 14 green belts in England and 1 in Wales.
-The National Planning Policy Framework (NPPF) contains specific reference to the protection of green belt in England.
+The National Planning Policy Framework (NPPF), updated July 2018, contains specific reference to protecting green belt land (see Chapter 13, paras 133-147) in England.

 Green belts are coming under increasing threat to meet the need for the supply of land for housing.